Culpable Negligence in Florida

 If a culpable negligence offense results in actual injury or death, such offense may be considered a lesser included offense for murder, manslaughter, or vehicular homicide under specific circumstances.
 See Florida Standard Jury Instructions in Criminal Cases, Fourth Edition.

-Florida law provides for several different types of culpable negligence crimes including:
+Florida law provides for several different types of crimes related to claims of culpable negligence including:

 - Aggravated Child Neglect – A person who willfully or by culpable negligence neglects a child and in so doing causes great bodily harm, permanent disability, or permanent disfigurement to the child commits a felony of the second degree.